MeyoNeyo/Microbot/runelite-client/src/main/java/net/runelite/client/plugins/microbot/apexfighter/ApexFighter.md

   **monster kill per hour:**
   - Track and display the number of monster kills per hour in the overlay.

 # Implemented Features

+- **Loot Tracking for Buried/Scattered Items:**
+  - When bones are in loot and bury bones is enabled: if bones are picked up they count as profit, but if they're buried they're removed from the loot tracker.
+Same applies to ashes and scattering.
+(Implemented July 2025)

 - **Bury Bones Only Option:**
   - The script now only buries bones found on the ground, without picking them up first.
 The logic for picking up bones has been removed.
 (Implemented July 2025)